silnrsi/pysilfont/docs/feaextensions.md

 } <fn>;
 ```

 The `fn` must conform to a FEA name (not starting with a digit, etc.) and is repeated at the end of the block to mark the end of the function.
-The paramter is a standard python parameter list and the python code is standard python code, indented as if under a `def` statement.
+The parameter is a standard python parameter list and the python code is standard python code, indented as if under a `def` statement.

 #### python support
 Here and in `let` substatements, the python that is allowed to executed is limited.
 Only a subset of functions from builtins is supported and the `__` may not occur in any attribute.
 This is to stop people escaping the sandbox in which python code is interpretted.
 The `math` and `re` modules are also included along with the functions available to a `let` substatement.
 The full list of builtins supported are: